AI4Finance-Foundation/FinRL-Meta/tutorials_notebook/README.md

 **Principles**:

-1) Do not define any function, and put these functins to .py out of tutorials_notebook and tutorials_python.
+1) Do not put definitions of functions to notebooks, which should be put to .py in the folders except tutorials_notebook and tutorials_python.
 2) The first part is installing commands.
 Then the second part is copied from the corresponding .py from tutorials_python.

 ## File Structure